 - 25 percent by July 30, 2004.

 Conservation Helium will not be transferred to the purchaser's storage account until payment is received for that portion.
 Successful purchasers may, at their option, accelerate the purchase schedule.
 Due to the transition of this annual sale from January to October, the successful purchaser may defer the first quarterly purchase from October 2003 to January 2004 upon written request in their request for purchase documents.

 1.10 To Whom Do I Make Payments for Awarded Conservation Helium Volumes?

 Make checks payable to the Bureau of Land Management at the address listed in part 1.08 in this Notice.

 1.11 What Are the Penalties for Not Paying for the Conservation Helium in a Timely Manner?

-If a payment is not received by the due date, the purchaser will forfeit the remainder of its allotment unless the purchaser can show that payment was late through no fault of its own.
-However, penalty interest will be assessed in accordance with the Debt Collection Act of 1982, 31 U.S.C.
+If a payment is not received by the due date and after a written late notice by the BLM, the purchaser will forfeit the remainder of its allotment unless the purchaser can show that payment was late through no fault of its own.
+However, penalty interest will be accessed in accordance with the Debt Collection Act of 1982, 31 U.S.C.
 951-953.

 1.12 How Will I Know if I Have Been Successful in My Purchase Request?

 Successful purchasers will be notified in writing by BLM no later than 2 weeks after the close of this Notice with the awarded volumes and payment schedule.